tudelft-cda-lab/SAGE/README.md

 ## Usage Instructions

-- First, create a new folder X and pull all relavent files and create relavent folders
+- First, create a new folder SAGE and pull all relavent files and create relavent folders
 - Then open `input.ini` and update `experiment-name` field.
 To play around, you can also modify `alert-filtering-window`, `alert-aggr-window` and other parameters.
 To see how to set these values, look up the main branch of [SAGE](https://github.com/tudelft-cda-lab/SAGE).

 ### Option I: Fastest way

-- Open a cmd/shell in folder X and execute the following command:
+- Open a cmd/shell in folder SAGE and execute the following command:

   `start.sh {Image Name}`, \
   e.g. `start.sh ag-test .`

 - Wait for execution.
-Once finished, the attack graphs can be found in X/output/
+Once finished, the attack graphs can be found in SAGE/output/

 ### Option II: Configure Docker Yourself

 - Download and install Docker: https://docs.docker.com/get-docker/

-- Open a cmd/shell in folder X and build the docker image:
+- Open a cmd/shell in folder SAGE and build the docker image:

   `docker build -t {Image Name} . `, \
   e.g. `docker build -t ag-test .`